Green Weenie of the Year: Mark Jacobson

 It is tempting to award Mark Jacobson of Stanford University the All-Time Green Weenie Award.
 Jacobson is the charlatan who says that the United States can supply 100 percent of its energy needs by the year 2050 with wind and solar power, along with some pumped hydro storage (as if environmentalists will sign off on the hundreds of dams and pipelines such a system would require).
 “No natural gas, biofuels, nuclear power, or stationary batteries are needed,” Jacobson asserted in 2015.
 His scenarios depend on lots of preposterous assumptions along with wishful thinking that would make every Pollyanna blush.

 We noted here back in June that Jacobson’s flim-flam was dealt a hammer blow from a review in the Proceedings of the National Academy of Sciences by 21 highly respected academic energy experts that passed through extra layers of editorial and peer review because of Jacobson’s pre-emptive complaints.
-The review made clear that Jacobson’s work is a joke.
+The review made clear that Jacobson’s work is unserious.
 Here’s the climax of the summary:

 In particular, we point out that this work used invalid modeling tools, contained modeling errors, and made implausible and inadequately supported assumptions.
 Policy makers should treat with caution any visions of a rapid, reliable, and low-cost transition to entire energy systems that relies almost exclusively on wind, solar, and hydroelectric power.